 Explore the potential for noise issues for children.
 Kids may experience results from excessive noise that includes cognitive performance, impaired speech, reduced reading skills, poor memory and concentration, and decreased motivation to succeed.

 Noise pollution can result in a variety of issues, depending on the intensity, duration, and frequency of the sounds.
-Resolution of noise pollution involves a multifaceted approach that addresses the source of the noise and educates people about how to avoid hearing loss.
-Soundproofing construction methods are also instrumental in reducing noise pollution.
+The resolution of noise pollution involves a multifaceted approach that addresses the source of the noise and educates people about how to avoid hearing loss.
+Soundproofing construction methods and the use of soundproof ceiling tiles are also instrumental in reducing noise pollution.

 Styles of Ceiling Soundproofing